CFATS Risk-Based Performance Standard (RBPS) 10 — Monitoring

 Risk-Based Performance Standard (RBPS) 10 — Monitoring is the performance standard for inspection, testing, maintenance, and calibration of security systems, communications and warning systems, and other equipment, as well as any repairs, upgrades, or improvements that need to be made.

-The security systems and equipment employed to monitor the facility and warn personnel in a timely manner (e.g., cameras, lights, alarms, access control systems, etc.) need to be regularly maintained to ensure reliability, have any deficiencies promptly corrected, and system failures addressed.
+The security systems and equipment employed to monitor the facility and warn personnel in a timely manner (e.g., cameras, lights, alarms, access control systems) need to be regularly maintained to ensure reliability and to have any deficiencies promptly corrected and system failures addressed.